metagov/gateway/docs/driver_tutorial.rst

     # response
     HTTP/1.1 202 Accepted
-    Location: /api/internal/process/loomio.poll/127 # location of the process that just kicked off
+    Location: /api/internal/process/loomio.poll/127   # <-- location of the process

+The ``callback_url`` parameter is special.
+When the process completes, or when the outcome is changed (for example a vote is cast), Metagov will make a POST request to the callback URL with the process record.

-Using the URL from the ``Location`` header, poll the status of the process:
+After kicking off a process, make a ``GET`` request to the URL from the ``Location`` header to get initial information about the process:

 .. code-block:: shell